LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Introduction

 Driven by large-scale pre-trained VLMs \cite{karamcheti2024prismatic,bai2025qwen3vltechnicalreport,beyer2024paligemma}, Vision-Language-Action (VLA) models \cite{kim2024openvla,kim2025fine,black2024pi_0,intelligence2025pi_,liu2025hybridvla,chen2025fast,li2024cogact} have emerged as a promising paradigm for general robotic manipulation.
 Moving beyond direct observation-to-action mapping, recent architectures increasingly draw inspiration from Chain-of-Thought (CoT) reasoning \cite{wei2022chain}.
 While explicitly generating linguistic traces \cite{ye2025vla,huang2025thinkact,lin2025onetwovla,zawalski2024robotic} or future states \cite{zhao2025cot,gu2025manualvla,liu2025mla,cen2025worldvla,intelligence2026pi} provides structured guidance before acting, it incurs non-negligible inference latency and discretization bottlenecks.
 This inherently restricts the model's ability to capture continuous, high-frequency physical dynamics.
 Therefore, recent research \cite{liu2026last,cai2026internvla} has pivoted toward reasoning in a compact latent space that accommodates fine-grained, hard-to-verbalize physical knowledge, establishing a highly expressive reasoning foundation for complex manipulation.

 Despite the advantages of latent reasoning, existing frameworks remain grounded in imitation learning, requiring massive, high-cost expert demonstrations.
 Their reliance on static datasets prevents closed-loop environmental interaction, leading to compounding errors and limited generalization.
-To break this bottleneck, a nascent line of research \cite{chen2025pirl,li2025simplevla,lu2025vla,chen2025conrft,xu2026twinrl,liu2025can,li2025gr,intelligence2025pi} has introduced online reinforcement learning (RL) for VLA post-training, improving exploration and robustness through trial-and-error interaction with the environment.
-However, current methods are largely restricted to vanilla architectures that operate directly in the action space, bypassing the underlying physical reasoning process, as shown in Figure \ref{fig:teaser} (a).
-This omission restricts the model's capacity to deeply comprehend and dynamically adapt to complex physical environments.
-Consequently, a critical question emerges: \textit{Can we formulate an RL framework for VLA dedicated to optimizing a latent reasoning-before-acting paradigm, thereby enabling robust and adaptive robotic manipulation?}
+Concurrently, a nascent line of research \cite{chen2025pirl,li2025simplevla,lu2025vla,chen2025conrft,xu2026twinrl,liu2025can,li2025gr,intelligence2025pi} has introduced online reinforcement learning (RL) for VLA post-training, improving exploration and robustness through trial-and-error interaction with the environment.
+However, as shown in Figure \ref{fig:teaser} (a), current methods are largely restricted to vanilla architectures that operate directly in the action space, bypassing the underlying physical reasoning process.
+Consequently, they lack interaction-driven learning to accurately model physical dynamics, limiting their ability to adapt to complex environments.